edvargas/study/aws/awsStudy.md

         - In AWS there's a network cost when data goes from one AZ to another
         - For RDS Read Replicas within the same region, you don't pay that fee

-- RDS Multi AZ (DIsaster Recovery)
+- RDS Multi AZ (Disaster Recovery)
     - SYNC replication
     - One DNS name - automatic app failover to standby
     - Increase availability